-While the table provides you with Benefit limitations along with Coinsurance and Annual Deductible information for each Covered Health Service, this section includes descriptions of the Benefits.
+While the table provides you with Benefit limitations along with Copayment, Coinsurance and Annual Deductible information for each Covered Health Service, this section includes descriptions of the Benefits.
 These descriptions include any additional limitations that may apply, as well as Covered Health Services for which you must obtain prior authorization from the Claims Administrator as required.
 The Covered Health Services in this section appear in the same order as they do in the table for easy reference.
 Services that are not covered are described in Section 8, Exclusions.

 Benefits are provided for services delivered via Telehealth/Telemedicine.
+Benefits are also provided for Remote Physiologic Monitoring.
 Benefits for these services are provided to the same extent as an in-person service under any applicable Benefit category in this section unless otherwise specified in the table.